Professor, Nutrition and Food Studies

 Building: Peterson Hall

-Dr. Cheskin is Professor and Chair of the Department of Nutrition and Food Studies, Co-Principal Investigator of the Mason Cohort: Health Starts Here study, and Adjunct Professor at Johns Hopkins School of Medicine.
+Dr. Cheskin is Professor in the Department of Nutrition and Food Studies, Co-Principal Investigator of the Mason Cohort: Health Starts Here study, and Adjunct Professor at Johns Hopkins School of Medicine.
 He received his medical degree from Dartmouth, and postdoctoral training at Yale-New Haven Hospital.

 He has dedicated his career to research, education, and program building to enhance people’s diets and combat obesity.
 He founded the Johns Hopkins Weight Management Center, a multidisciplinary clinical research and treatment program.
 His work has impacted the problem of obesity through innovative treatment programs, and in community-based participatory research among the underserved in urban areas.
 He also developed mHealth tailored to the behavioral characteristics of the recipient to combat obesity.